jayehernandez/the-good-place/README.md

   </a>
 </p>

-> A Github Action that makes your repo a neighborhood in The Good Place
+> A GitHub Action that makes your repo a neighborhood in The Good Place

 ## 🍤 Features
 - Replaces curse words with approved words in The Good Place